preetsanjam/Web_Development/JavaScript/es2015/notes.md

     The `catch{}` block handles the error of the code by executing the statements of the code written within it.
 This block is executed only when any error-prone code needs to be handled in the `try` block else the `catch` block is skipped.

+    A `try`...`catch` is a frequently used statement in different programming languages.
+It is used to handle the error-prone portion of the code.
+Firstly, it tests the code for all possible errors it may have.
+Secondly, it implements actions to handle those errors, if any.

     **Benefits of using promises:** Asynchronous operations are handled better, code readability is improved, which makes debugging easier, better error handling capability, and the flow of control is better specified by asynchronous code.

 - Arrow function syntax automatically binds `this` to the nearby code's context.
 Writing the arrow (=>) is more flexible as compared to writing the `function` keyword.